pjstockdale/get_data_course_project/CodeBook.md

 1. The final data set contains the arithmetic mean of each of the variables indexed 3 through 68 grouped by the subject_ID and activity variables

-2. The file Y_*.txt in the
+2. The file Y_\*.txt in the
-/train or /test data directories contain a list of activity codes assigned to each observations in the x_*.txt data set.
-The corresponding english language assignment, as listed in the activity_labels.txt file was matched to each code in Y_*.txt and assigned to each observation
+/train or /test data directories contain a list of activity codes assigned to each observations in the x_\*.txt data set. the code values in Y_\*.txt correspond to each observation in the X_*.txt file.
+The english language description of the activity performed during each observation was attached by matching the activity code, as listed in the activity_labels.txt file, to the corresponding code in Y_\*.txt file which was then assigned to each corresponding observation

+3. See README.md for a complete summary of all steps taken to produce the final output data set

 ------------------------------------------------------------------------------
 ------------------------------------------------------------------------------